DHEA keeps function normal in all our cells.

-** The (then) 65yo took DHEA by itself until 2014, so it is safe to say that the extra heartbeats were stopped by the DHEA, and not by something else.
+** Herman took DHEA by itself until 2014, so it is safe to say that his extra heartbeats were stopped by the DHEA, and not by something else.

-He was diagnosed with intracellular hypothyroidism in 2015 and it takes T3 for it.
+He was diagnosed with intracellular hypothyroidism in 2015 and takes T3 for that.

 THE BOTTOM LINE:

 As the DHEA supply falls after age 25, something is bound to go haywire; but supplemental DHEA will maintain youthful levels, allowing ongoing “Downstream hormone” production and facilitating normal body function.

 Note that of course, production of each and all of the other hormones falls as we age, so for best results, you should regularly assess all your hormones and supplement each one as necessary.